Rent safe and private dog parks hosted by locals

 According to the Pinellas County website, Fort De Soto has one of the only dog parks in Florida where dogs are allowed on the beach in a designated area.
 There are also two fenced-in areas with water stations near the beach for large and small dogs.

-"Our dog loved it.
-I’m sure she would give it 5 stars!
-I wish we were able to swim in the water but you can’t because of the currents and that’s the ONLY thing that I don’t like about this dog beach.
-5 of us went and the others would like to swim while the dog has her time." — Marcy"This beach is amazing to enjoy the day with our dogs, bring an umbrella or a tent because you're gonna need it.
+• “This beach is amazing to enjoy the day with our dogs, bring an umbrella or a tent because you’re gonna need it.
 The water is warm and clean, the people are so nice.
-Clearwater and all Florida is not dog friendly , we have to drive 45 min to the dog beach to enjoy the day with them just a few places are dog friendly, especially the places to stay." — Mireya M
+Clearwater and all Florida is not dog friendly , we have to drive 45 min to the dog beach to enjoy the day with them just a few places are dog friendly, especially the places to stay.” — Mireya M

-Zilker Metropolitan Park (public dog park)
+Zilker Metropolitan Park (Austin, TX)

 • Address: 2100 Barton Springs Rd, Austin, Texas